 Apart from how strikingly beautiful Sosban was, the other thing that hit me was the smell.
 On the night we visited, the restaurant was full of big bouquets of Lillies – their strong scent really helped to add to the feeling of luxury and opulence.

 After a quick look at the options, I decided to go instead for the vegetarian tasting menu, a six course feast which includes many of the same dishes as can be found a la carte, and is priced at £55pp.
 Anyone who orders the tasting menu at Sosban also gets the pleasure of having every dish hand delivered by chef Andrew Sheridan, who talks through how he creates each dish.
 This is a lovely touch that makes the whole experience feel even more special.

 Because I was feeling fancy, I also ordered the matching wine flights, which cost an extra £32pp.

 This slice of still-warm, pillowy potato bread was served with a ramekin of cloud-light potato foam, infused with chive butter and topped with shavings of potato crisps.
-I am still not sure how you ‘foam’ a potato, but however it’s done, it tasted bloody lovely.
+I am still not sure how you ‘foam’ a potato, but however it’s done, it tastes bloody lovely.
 This was matched with an easy-drinking Campriano Pinot Grigio.

 Next up; smooth Broccoli soup with salty Welsh blue Pearl Las cream, braised apple and celery and tempura broccoli.
 This was served with an indulgent glass of Henriot Champagne from the Reims region.